Teaching Artists

 First year at T-Bird: 2017

-From the ground-up, Jon’s goal as “Artist in Residence” and Department Head has been to create a sustainable clay studio facility and develop a practical classroom curriculum that welcomes local valley clay enthusiasts from the curious novice to the more accomplished level student.
+As “Artist in Residence” and Department Head of Ceramics, Jon Higuchi joined the Thunderbirds Center for the Arts in September 2017.
+From the ground-up, his goal has been to create a sustainable clay studio facility and develop a practical classroom curriculum that welcomes local valley clay enthusiasts from the curious novice to the more accomplished level student.

-Jon has been studying pottery in Arizona for over 40 years as an artist and 22 years as a teacher.
-As a notable ceramic artist, he has commissioned works in several prestigious private and corporate collections in the Americas, Japan, Switzerland, Middle East and has been an award-winning exhibitor in juried shows and art galleries since 1978.
-Recently, a piece of his work is featured in the February/March 2021 issue of Phoenix Home and Garden Magazine.
+Jon has been studying pottery in Arizona for over 40 years as an artist and 20 + years as a teacher.
+He has taught at the Mesa Art Center, Phoenix College and facilitated/demonstrated numerous workshops and events.
+A notable ceramic artist, he has commissioned works in several prestigious private and corporate collections in the Americas, Japan, Switzerland, Middle East.
+He also has been an award-winning exhibitor in art shows, galleries around the United States and featured in magazines & news media since 1978.

-Jon Higuchi is well known for his teaching of throwing skills on the potter’s wheel, glazing and the ancient Japanese art of “Raku” firing techniques.
-He is also well balanced in teaching the style of hand building.
-He fully understands each individual’s motivation and benefits for enrolling in a class.
-Some choose to start or to improve their clay skills as a hobbyist, teacher, or professional artist.
-Others take it as a therapeutic break from their high pressure careers, personal time from family, meeting/making friends or just out of curiosity.
-He believes in a hands-on approach teaching style, assisting beginning level students from beginning to end, through each step of the process to creating a finished clay piece.
-Experienced students have the opportunity to work more independently, utilizing his skills for problem solving and advancement to a greater skill level.
-He believes in learning the basic skills well, and then the doors to greater possibilities will open.
+Jon Higuchi is well known for his teaching skills in throwing on the potter’s wheel, glazing and the ancient Japanese art of “Raku” firing techniques.
+He also is well balanced in teaching the style of hand building.
+He seeks to understand everyone’s motivation and the benefits for enrolling in a class.
+Some choose to begin learning or to improve their clay skills as a hobbyist, teacher, or professional artist.
+Others take it as a therapeutic break from their high-pressure careers, personal time from family, meeting/making friends or just out of curiosity.
+He believes in the hands-on approach teaching style, assisting beginning level students from beginning to end, through each step of the process to creating a finished clay piece.
+Experienced students have the opportunity to work more independently, utilizing his knowledge for problem solving and advancement to a greater skill level.
+He believes in learning the basic skills well and then the doors to greater possibilities will open.

 Teaching Artist